 - Connectivity.
 Users can establish and maintain connections from the mobile device to the organization from the locations they are expected to use.
 Users can connect to all of the organization’s resources that they are permitted to and cannot connect to any other organization resources.

 - Protection.
-Information stored on the mobile device and communications between the mobile device and the organization are protected in accordance with the established requirements.
+Information stored on the mobile device and communications between the mobile device and the organization is protected in accordance with the established requirements.

 - Authentication.
 Authentication is required and cannot be readily compromised or circumvented.
 All device, user, and domain authentication policies are enforced.